 09 of 10

-Chewing can help with the changes in air pressure, as can sucking on boiled sweets.
+Chewing can help with the changes in air pressure, as can sucking on hard candy.
 Remember, your ears don't always pop just at take-off and landing times, but during the flight too.
 Chewing gum can also help if you feel nervous as it gives you something to do.

 10 of 10